“If the burden is too much and stays too long, even love bends, cracks, comes close to breaking”

 LONGLISTED FOR THE 2018 INTERNATIONAL DYLAN THOMAS PRIZE

 NEW YORK TIMES 100 NOTABLE BOOKS OF 2017

 Yejide is hoping for a miracle, for a child.
-It is all her husband wants, all her mother-in-law wants, and she has tried everything - arduous pilgrimages, medical consultations, appeals to God.
+It is all her husband wants, all her mother-in-law wants, and she has tried everything.
 But when her relatives insist upon a new wife, it is too much for Yejide to bear.
-It will lead to jealousy, betrayal and despair.

-Unravelling against the social and political turbulence of 1980s Nigeria, Stay With Me sings with the voices, colours, joys and fears of its surroundings.
-Ayobami Adebayo weaves a devastating story of the fragility of married love, the undoing of family, the wretchedness of grief, and the all-consuming bonds of motherhood.
-It is a tale about our desperate attempts to save ourselves and those we love from heartbreak.
+Unravelling against the social and political turbulence of 1980s Nigeria, Stay With Me is a story of the fragility of married love, the undoing of family, the power of grief, and the all-consuming bonds of motherhood.
+It is a tale about the desperate attempts we make to save ourselves, and those we love, from heartbreak.

 “Scorching, gripping, ultimately lovely”

 “This terrific first novel (shortlisted for the Baileys women’s prize for fiction) deals with the daily stresses of living with the political upheavals of the time but the real drama is happening in Yejide’s womb.
 Adebayo unfolds the many layers of truth with insight and skill”